 2. Targets sent to subordinates

 The department-level managers receive the targets from the top-level managers and are required to prepare action plans based on the given targets.
-Unlike top-down budgeting that limits the subordinates’ action plans to the budget allocation, negotiated budgeting gives employees the flexibility to negotiate the projected revenue and costs.
+Unlike top-down budgeting, which limits the subordinates’ action plans to budget allocation, negotiated budgeting gives employees the flexibility to negotiate the projected revenue and costs.

 The departmental projections can be higher or lower than the management targets.
 Such flexibility creates an incentive for employees to make suggestions.